No HR professional is exempt from the planning.

-Employers should establish policies and procedures to protect all employees from communicable disease, although they should understand that the risks may be greater for certain workers.
+Employers should establish policies and procedures to protect all employees from communicable disease, although they should understand that the risks may be greater for certain workers such as older workers and pregnant women.
 Employers must be open to discuss employee concerns and listen to their ideas and suggestions for ways to help them stay healthy.
 Employers can encourage employees who are at high risk to talk with their health care provider to determine what, if any, additional measures they should consider to keep themselves healthy and safe at work.
-Employers should strongly consider doctor’s accommodation requests for high-risk workers.
+Employers should strongly consider doctor's accommodation requests for high-risk workers.

 You have successfully saved this page as a bookmark.